bmcphail05/jobtalk/draft.md

 # Approach
 ## Theoretical Discipline Framework

 First, I draw on insights from the social determinants of health literature and more specifically, the work that examines the effects of place on health.
 In this US, the research on how neighborhoods impact health outcomes has shown us that population patterns of health and disease are “biological expressions of social relations.”
 This kind of work uses an eco-social framework, which emphasizes the multiple levels and domains of the socio-ecological environment that influence health outcomes (Krieger 2001).
-We now know that the socio-cultural characteristics of local areas are an important category of features that help explain area differences in health (Macintyre and Ellaway 2000: 342-343).
-Religion is one of these socio-cultural aspects of local communities, but it is rarely considered in this work.
+We now know that the socio-structural conditions and socio-cultural characteristics of local areas are important categories of features that help explain area differences in health (Macintyre and Ellaway 2000: 342-343).
+Religion is one of these, but it is rarely considered in this work.
+In this particular model of place effects on health, culture is included as macro-level socio-structural conditions and examples like norms and values and social cohesion are given.
+What about religion here?
+It's missing here from this model, but things like norms and values and social cohesion are certainly impacted by religion.

+In other conceptual models, such as this one that outlines the

 And when religion is included in research on health, it is often conceptualized as an individual-level attribute.